Current Event May 21, 2016

 With the most recent school shooting at a Community College in Oregon, gun control is still a hot topic of debate.
 Passing stricter gun control laws is a political challenge.
 Voters who oppose gun control often decide who to vote for based only on this issue.
 Politicians don’t want to be hurt in the next election and are reluctant to propose strict gun control laws.
 However, Senator Richard Blumenthal of Connecticut has proposed new gun control legislation in the past and is currently introducing new legislation.
 Listen to this story and then have your class debate whether new gun control laws will keep Americans safer.

-Current Event March 23, 2016
+Current Event March 23, 2018

 Current Event March 7, 2016